 Since then we've spent many hours editing the film, translating the intertwining stories of the Modern Woman and the Dying Man into Saint Faustina's miraculous life.
 We've edited it into a seamless story, and now we're replacing all the green screen backgrounds (watch the cool videos below!).

 We need your help right now to fund the movie soundtrack, which is being composed and orchestrated by Tony Manfredonia.
 He's adapting the current score, which will refine the whole film into a beautiful jewel.
 We need to raise $20,000 to finish this project.
-Please send what you can, so that we can bring Faustina: Messenger of Divine Mercy to you by the Fall of 2018.
+Please send what you can, so that we can bring Faustina: Messenger of Divine Mercy soon.